davidmontoyago/go-mini-tcp-lb/README.md

 # go-mini-tcp-lb

-Prototype miniature `termination TCP load balancer` with round robin balancing.
+Prototype termination TCP load balancer with round robin balancing.
 For learning purposes only.

 From [Introduction to modern network load balancing and proxying](https://blog.envoyproxy.io/introduction-to-modern-network-load-balancing-and-proxying-a57f6ff80236):